borekl/gallerizr/README.md

 is activated, the parent dir is navigated to (which is expected to have index of some sort, like index.html)

+### Image captions

+It is possible to have image captions (but not video captions).
+These captions will only show in the single-image browsing mode, not in the tiled gallery view.
+Images are captioned under `captions` key in the per-directory configuration:

+    {
+      "captions": {
+        "img_1286.jpg": "Some pretty nice mountain view",
+        "img_1287.jpg": "Jane and Mary at the top of the mountain" }
+    }

 ## Notes
 Currently the justified-layout library is loaded from unpkg.org CDN.
 If you want a local file, you need to modify the CGI script itself.